Board of Directors

-Gregory A. Conley was elected to the board of directors of TTEC in April 2012 and serves as Chair of the Audit Committee and is a member of the Compensation Committee.
+Gregory A. Conley was elected to the board of directors of TTEC in April 2012 and serves as Chair of the Audit Committee and as a member of the Compensation Committee.
 In May 2019, Mr. Conley was named as a board member of Travelport, a travel technology company.
 Between 2018 and mid-2019, Mr. Conley served as a member of the board of HaulHound.com, a trucking logistics company.
-Between 2012 and early 2014, Mr. Conley served as the chief executive officer of Aha!
+Between 2012 and 2014, Mr. Conley served as the chief executive officer of Aha!
 Software, LLC, a privately held predictive analytics and cloud computing company.
-Between 2009 and 2011, Mr. Conley served as the chief executive officer and a director of Odyssey Group, SA, a Switzerland-based technology services and software company, and oversaw the sale of the company to Temenos Group AG, a global provider of banking software systems.
-Between 2004 and 2005, Mr. Conley was the president, chief executive officer, and a director of Verio, Inc., a leading global provider of hosting and network services and a subsidiary of Nippon Telephone & Telegraph.
-From 2001 to 2003, Mr. Conley was the president, chief executive officer, and a director of Tanning Technology Corporation, a NASDAQ listed information technology solutions provider, sold to Platinum Equity in 2003.
-Between 1995 and 2001, Mr. Conley was a senior executive responsible for e-markets and travel and transportation at International Business Machines (NYSE: IBM) and an attorney at Covington & Burling LLP.
+Between 2009 and 2011, Mr. Conley served as the CEO and a director of Odyssey Group, SA, a European-based technology services and software company, and oversaw the sale of the company to Temenos Group AG, a global provider of banking software systems.
+Between 2004 and 2005, Mr. Conley was the president, CEO and a director of Verio, Inc., a leading global provider of hosting and network services and a subsidiary of Nippon Telephone & Telegraph.
+From 2001 to 2003, Mr. Conley was the president, CEO and a director of Tanning Technology Corporation, a NASDAQ listed information technology solutions provider, sold to Platinum Equity in 2003.
+Prior to 2001, Mr. Conley was a senior executive responsible for e-markets, travel and transportation at International Business Machines (NYSE: IBM) and an attorney at Covington & Burling LLP.

 Audit Committee, Compensation Committee and Nominating and Governance Committee Chair

-Robert Frerichs was elected to the board of directors of TTEC in August 2012 and serves as a member of the Audit Committee, Compensation Committee and Chair of the Nominating and Governance Committee.
+Robert N. Frerichs was elected to the board of directors of TTEC in August 2012 and serves as the Chair of the Nominating and Governance Committee and as a member of the Audit and Compensation Committees.
 Mr. Frerichs is a director of Wedgewood Enterprises Corporation, a privately held investment real estate and management company.
-Prior to joining our board, Mr. Frerichs was with Accenture (NYSE: ACN) between 1976 and 2012.
-During his tenure with Accenture, Mr. Frerichs held various leadership roles including group chief executive – North America, chief risk officer and chief operating officer of the communication and high tech operating group, chairman of the capital committee, and a member of Accenture board of partners prior to the Company’s initial public offering in 2001; culminating his 36 year career as the International Chairman of Accenture, Inc. Mr. Frerichs served as a director of Merkle, Inc., a privately held customer relationship marketing agency from 2012 until it was acquired in late 2016.
+Prior to joining our board, Mr. Frerichs spent more than 36 years with Accenture (NYSE: ACN) where he held various leadership roles including group chief executive – North America, chief risk officer and chief operating officer of the communication and high tech operating group, chairman of the capital committee, and a member of Accenture board of partners prior to the Company’s initial public offering in 2001; culminating his career as the International Chairman of Accenture, Inc. Mr. Frerichs served as a director of Merkle, Inc., a privately held customer relationship marketing agency from 2012 until it was acquired in 2016.
 Between 2004 and 2012, Mr. Frerichs served as chairman of the board of Avanade, a joint venture between Accenture and Microsoft.
 Between 2012 and 2013, Mr. Frerichs was the chairman of the Aricent Group, a global innovation and technology services company, and a director of Cyandia, Inc. an interactive consumer entertainment company.
 Mr. Frerichs is a Certified Public Accountant.